11 Mistakes New Adirondack Hikers Often Make & How to Avoid Them

 10. Forgetting to Pack Snacks

 Trail mix, nuts, and granola bars are classic snacks to bring on the trail.
-Just remember to carry in, carry out with any packaging!
+Just remember to carry in, carry out with any packaging and food scraps!

 Like water, snacks are imperative for hiking.
 When you first start out, it's easy to underestimate how ravenous you'll get while hiking.
 You might think "I don't eat much anyway, I'll just bring a sandwich for lunch at the summit."
 This type of thinking will leave you hangry.
 Your body needs protein, carbs, and healthy fats for energy.
 Pack things like fruit, granola bars, nuts, trail mix, and sandwiches for snacking along the trail.